nus-cs2103-AY2223S1/ip/docs/README.md

 The task with the corresponding ID (Task Number) is deleted.

 ```
-Duke heard: The following task has been deleted:
+Bubbles: The following task has been deleted:
 [T][X] CS2100 Lab
 ```